 If all the methods do not help, and you cannot figure out what is eating up your hard drive space, probably you want to do a complete reinstall.
 Here we recommend you to back up your hard drives before you start, and MiniTool Partition Wizard Free is helpful.
 Please follow the processes we explained in the former part, and then do the reinstall.

-Step 3.
-Observe if C drive keeps filling up.
+- Observe if C drive keeps filling up.
 If reinstall makes sense, again you can install MiniTool Partition Wizard Free and use the Copy Partition feature to move the backup data drives one by one to your system disk.
+Otherwise, upgrade to larger hard drive is the choice.